Zhuinden/flowless/README.md

 Navigation only counts if it changes UI state.
 Because every app has different needs, Flow lets you plug in [your own logic][Dispatcher.java] for responding to navigation and updating your UI.

 ### ~~Managing resources~~
 ~~Your app requires different resources when it's in different states; sometimes those resources are shared between states.
-Flow [makes it easy][ServicesFactory.java] to associate resources with keys so they're set up when needed and torn down (only) when they're not anymore.~~
+Flow makes it easy to associate resources with keys so they're set up when needed and torn down (only) when they're not anymore.~~

 ### Surviving configuration changes and process death
 Android is a hostile environment.
 One of its greatest challenges is that your Activity or even your process can be destroyed and recreated under a variety of circumstances.
 Flow makes it easy to weather the storm, by automatically remembering your app's state and its history.